 - Total expenses is the amount of money you need to spend every month.
 You should always have this kind of funds available to cover all monthly expenses.

-- Budget balance is the most important number in this section.
+- Budget balance is the most critical number in this section.
 If your business is profitable, it will be a positive number.
 A negative number indicates that something is very wrong with your company, as it loses money instead of earning it.
 This kind of figure means that you should probably change your business model.

 - Payback period is the time required to cover the costs of the initial investment.
 For example, if your budget balance is $2000 per month, and you initially invested $50,000 in your company, then you will get this money back after 25 months.